 A continuing power of attorney is used to give another person, called your 'attorney', the power to act on your behalf and in your name in respect of your financial affairs.
 A continuing power of attorney is different from a general power of attorney, in that this document can continue to be used even if in the future you no longer have the capacity to look after your own affairs.

 A continuing power of attorney is only appropriate for use in Scotland.
-If you need a document for use in England & Wales or Northern Ireland, read ouror our , as appropriate, to find out which document to use.
+If you need a document for use in England & Wales or Northern Ireland, read our article onor our article on Northern Ireland , as appropriate, to find out which document to use.

 The continuing power of attorney will give your attorney a general power over your financial affairs, as well as particular powers, such as the following: